 Taking advantage of the fact that our engineered population contained diverse combinations of knockouts, we sought to tease out combinatorial effects.
-Because 87% of the single-gene associations involved only five ABC transporterssnq2∆, pdr5∆, yor1∆, ycf1∆, and ybt1∆we restricted our attention to these transporters.
+Because 87% of the single-gene associations (82% of weak associations and 100% of strong associations) involved only five ABC transporters—snq2∆, pdr5∆, yor1∆, ycf1∆, and ybt1∆—we restricted our attention to these transporters.
 Considering only the knockout status at each of these five loci, there are 25 = 32 possible genotypes.
 By aggregating the phenotypic values within each group, we can provide a phenotypic profile for each drug for each of 32 genotypes (averaging over genetic backgrounds at the 11 excluded loci).
 These profiles were initially calculated separately for MATa and MATα strains (Fig S5).
 Strikingly similar (r ≥ .99) profiles were observed between MATa and MATα populations for camptothecin and tamoxifen (Fig. 2A).
 Indeed, high reproducibility (r ≥ 0.95) between these independent biological replicate pools was observed for 13 of 16 drugs (Fig. 2B).
 Thus, focusing on the five genes for which drug resistance phenotypes appeared to be most prevalent, we derived robust phenotypic profiles for all possible knockout combinations.

 To visualize phenotypes the complex phenotypic landscape arising from this exhaustive set of knockout combinations, we developed a radial representation in which the drug resistance consequences of knocking out increasingly many ABC transporters in a specific order can be explored by tracing different paths leading outward from the central wild-type genotype (Fig. 2C).
-Reflecting the quantitative reproducibility of our profiles, graphs were visually similar between independent biological replicate MATa and MATα populations for many drugs, while showing large differences only for colchicine (Fig. S7).
+Reflecting the quantitative reproducibility of our profiles, graphs were visually similar between independent biological replicate MATa and MATα populations for many drugs, while showing large differences only for colchicine (Fig. 2D, S6).
 Given the high reproducibility, we merged the MATa and MATα data for all subsequent analyses, except where noted (Methods).

-DCGA Reveals High-Order Combinatorial Drug Resistance Effects
+DCGA reveals high-order combinatorial drug resistance effects

 Given the well-established role of ABC transporters in drug efflux, one might naïvely expect that ABC transporters primarily confer drug resistance, such that deleting these genes would lead to increased drug sensitivity.
 Therefore, it was striking to observe many combinations of ABC-transporter deletions with increased drug resistance (Fig. 2D).

 Visualizing the knockout profiles for each genotype in a fitness landscape representation (Fig. 3A), we first verified that these fitness landscapes could capture previously-reported relationships between ABC transporters and benomyl resistance.
-Our knockout profiles clearly captured the sensitivity of snq2∆ deletions to benomyl (Fig. 3A left panel; p < XX; Wilcoxon rank sum test), which was expected given that SNQ2 is known to be the primary efflux pump for benomyl45.
-We also observed several previously-reported phenomena, including: increased benomyl resistance in pdr5∆ knockouts ([effect size]; p < XX), further increased benomyl resistance of the pdr5∆ yor1∆ double-mutant ([effect size]; p < XX), and dependence of these increases on the presence of SNQ2 33,34([compare pdr5 effect in the presence and absence of SNQ2 AND compare pdr5 yor1 effect in the presence and absence of SNQ2][effect size]; p < XX; Fig. 3A left panel).
-We did not observe yor1∆ to confer benomyl resistance (p = XX), a phenomenon that was previously reported to be relatively weak34.
+Our knockout profiles clearly captured the sensitivity of snq2∆ deletions to benomyl (Fig. 3A left panel; 20% decreased resistance, p = 5.8e-80; Wilcoxon rank sum test), which was expected given that SNQ2 is known to be the primary efflux pump for benomyl45.
+We also observed several previously-reported phenomena, including increased benomyl resistance in pdr5∆ knockouts (13% increased resistance; p = 1.5e-96) and a further increased benomyl resistance of the pdr5∆ yor1∆ double-mutant (21% increased resistance; p = 1.3e-72).
+These increases were dependent on the presence of SNQ2 33,34, as pdr5∆snq2∆ resulted in only a 5% increase in resistance relative to snq2∆ (and a 14% decrease relative to the wildtype), and a comparable 6% relative increase was observed with pdr5∆yor1∆snq2∆ (p = 1.4e-45 and 1.2e-38, respectively, when compared to expected knockout effects in a wildtype background, Fig. 3A left panel).
+We did not observe yor1∆ to confer benomyl resistance (p = 0.09), a phenomenon that was previously reported to be relatively weak34.
 Thus, engineered population profiling could largely recapitulate previously-reported ABC transporter knockout relationships to benomyl resistance, including two- and three-gene combinatorial effects.